PlagueHO/CosmosDB/docs/Remove-CosmosDbUser.md

 ```

 ### -Id
-This is the Id of the collection to delete.
+This is the Id of the user to delete.

 ```yaml
 Type: String